Bariatric Surgery: Your Surgical Experience

 On or before the day of surgery, you will need to sign any consent forms, and an anesthesiologist may talk with you.
-You will be told about your anesthetics (medications to block pain), which will keep you asleep through surgery.
+You will be told about medicines to block pain (anesthetics).
+These will keep you asleep through surgery.
 If you have a CPAP or BiPAP machine for sleep apnea, bring it with you to the hospital.

 Your surgeon begins the surgery by making one or more incisions in your abdomen.
 For a laparoscopic procedure, several small incisions (port sites) are made.
-During the procedure, surgical instruments and a tiny camera are inserted through small tubes placed in these small incisions, and the surgeon operates by looking at the organs on a video monitor.
-For open surgery (also called laparotomy), one large incision is made.
-Before surgery, your surgeon will explain what type of incisions you may have .
+During the procedure, surgical instruments and a tiny camera are put through small tubes placed in these small incisions.
+The surgeon operates by looking at the organs on a video monitor.
+For open surgery (laparotomy), the surgeon makes one large incision.
+Before surgery, your surgeon will explain what type of incisions you may have.